-It is expected that some RMT protocol deployments may use existing client-server security infrastructure models so that receivers may acquire any necessary session keys, etc and be authenticated or validated as needed for group participation.
+It is expected that some CDP deployments may use existing client-server security infrastructure models so that receivers may acquire any necessary security material and be authenticated or validated as needed for group participation.
 Then, the reliable delivery of session data content will be provided via the applicable RMT protocols.
 Note that in this case the security infrastructure itself may limit the scalability of the group size or other aspects of reliable multicast transfer.

-The IETF MSEC Working Group has developed some protocols that can be applied to achieve more scalable and effective group communication security infrastructure[10].
-It is encouraged that these mechanisms be considered in the development of security for RMT protocols.
+The IETF Multicast Security (MSEC) Working Group has developed some protocols that can be applied to achieve more scalable and effective group communication security infrastructure [RFC4046].
+It is encouraged that these mechanisms be considered in the development of security for CDP.